Tethering

 If you wish to use a different port, the following ports are available on the Raspberry Pi 5.

-Serial connections - Raspberry Pi 4
+Serial with flow control - Raspberry Pi 4

 Pi Pin Num Pi GPIO Pi Function Particle Name Particle Function